Type-Moon resources

 Other Type-Moon stuff to check out

-There's too much Type-Moon stuff out there to bother listing it all.
+There's way too much Type-Moon stuff out there to bother listing it all, especially when I haven't even read all of it myself.
 Instead I will offer some of my personal favourites as recommendations for continuing your journey after reading one of the visual novels.

 Because so many Type-Moon works have so many adaptions, there are many different ways to approach a given entry.
-Type-Moon anime adaptions are usually anywhere from an okay-ish adaption that at least looks nice to outright dogwater that completely misunderstands and misrepresents the source material.
-However, the manga adaptions are categorically extremely good.
-Usually only the anime adaption is officially available in English, but I recommend looking up fantranslations of either the original or the manga adaption instead.
+Type-Moon anime adaptions are categorically an okay-ish adaption that at least looks nice at best to outright dogwater that completely misunderstands and misrepresents the source material at worst.
+However, the manga adaptions are generally extremely good.
+In most cases only the anime adaption is officially available in English, but in most cases I recommend looking up fantranslations of either the original or the manga adaption instead.

 It's natural that a series known for long segments of introspective narration is better suited to another text-heavy medium like comics than to animation.